Bob Weir: Career

-In 2018 Weir formed a band called Wolf Bros.
+In 2018, Weir formed a band called Wolf Bros.
 Billed as Bob Weir & Wolf Bros, the group initially was a trio, with Weir on guitar and vocals, Don Was on upright bass, and Jay Lane on drums.
-They toured the U.S. in the fall of 2018, the spring of 2019, and in early 2020.
+They toured the US in the fall of 2018, the spring of 2019, and in early 2020.
 In late 2020 and early 2021 the band played several concerts at TRI Studios with Jeff Chimenti on keyboards and Greg Leisz on pedal steel guitar.
 After the first of these shows the band also added a horn and string section called the Wolfpack, comprising Brian Switzer on trumpet, Adam Theis on trombone, Sheldon Brown on saxophone, clarinet, and flute, Mads Tolling on violin, and Alex Kelly on cello.
 In the summer of 2021 this larger ensemble, now billed as Bobby Weir & Wolf Bros, played several concerts in Colorado and California.

+In 2022, after the pandemic put a temporary stop to touring, Weir and Wolf Bros resumed playing shows, touring the US in the spring with The Wolfpack string section.
+Included was a May 1, 2022 show with Mickey Hart, Zakir Hussain and a revived Planet Drum and a pair of shows at Radio City Music Hall in April marking the 50th anniversary of Weir's album Ace.

+The fall 2022 "Bobby Weir & Wolf Bros featuring The Wolfpack" tour included four shows at the Kennedy Center in October.
+The 2023 winter tour included three February concerts with the Atlanta Symphony Orchestra at Atlanta Symphony Hall.
+In April 2023, Bobby Weir & Wolf Bros Trio played four shows at the Guild Theatre in Menlo Park.

+As part of the band's fall 2023 run, Bobby Weir & Wolf Bros featuring The Wolfpack joined Willie Nelson's Outlaw Music Festival for seven shows in September.
+The band's tour ended with a residency at the Capitol Theatre in New York.
+Weir performed at the first Dead Ahead Festival in Cancún in January 2024.
+Weir's other 2024 appearances included a show with the String Cheese Incident, billed as "The Bob Weir Incident," and a New Year's Eve run in Fort Lauderdale.
+In December he was present as the Grateful Dead were inducted at the Kennedy Center Honors.

+In January 2025, Weir returned to curate the second Dead Ahead Festival at Riviera Cancún, Mexico, where he also performed along with a lineup that included Sturgill Simpson, Rick Mitarotonda, Oteil Burbridge, Brandi Carlile and others.
+A two-month spring 2025 residency was booked for Dead & Company at the Sphere in Las Vegas.
+In the meantime, on January 31 Weir, Mickey Hart and Grateful Dead family members accepted MusiCares Persons of the Year awards for their philanthropic work.